 The short-term incentive bonus is capped at 100% of annual salary for executive directors and senior general management.

-Share option plan (SOP) (2004)
+Share Option Plan (SOP) (2004)

 The last options were allocated on 7 February 2014 and remaining participants have 10 years from date of issue to exercise their option rights.
 No further share option allocations can be made in this scheme.
 There are no performance criteria in this scheme and as the scheme is now closed, none can be introduced.

-Conditional share plan (CSP)
+Conditional Share Plan (CSP)

 The CSP provides a mechanism that enables the company to provide key employees with the opportunity to receive shares in the company based on personal or group performance.
 The primary intent is to make performance-related awards under the CSP through an award of shares that are subject to appropriate performance conditions.
 An award of restricted shares may be made in exceptional circumstances to address serious retention risks or to compensate prospective employees for the loss of long-term incentive awards with their existing employer.

 The CSP is differentiated from the SOP in that it has performance conditions governing the vesting of awards.
-In addition, whereas the SOP is generally settled by the issue of shares, the CSP is intended to be settled by a market purchase of shares and will, therefor, not cause dilution to shareholders.
+In addition, whereas the SOP is generally settled by the issue of shares, the CSP is intended to be settled by a market purchase of shares and will, therefore, not cause dilution to shareholders.